Robust Representation Learning with Self-Distillation for Domain Generalization: Methodology

-In our proposed method, the final objective function is a combination of three loss functions: the cross-entropy loss $L_{ce}$, the intermediate-block distillation loss $L_{i}$, and the augmentation-guided distillation loss $L_{a}$.
+In our proposed method, the objective function is a combination of three loss functions: the cross-entropy loss $L_{ce}$, the intermediate-block distillation loss $L_{i}$, and the augmentation-guided distillation loss $L_{a}$.
 For a given sample, the cross-entropy loss is computed between the one-hot encoded ground truth and the output obtained from the final block of the network.
-Mathematically, it can be represented as: